arjunpk/gsd-test/README.md

 - reverse - a boolean value indicating whether the list should be sorted i descending order

 outputs
  - list of cars sorted based on key. none if the list is being sorted inplace

+## Claims
+An abstract base class to define claims for different companies

+### Methods
+#### check
+This method check if the object belongs to a class which was derived from this class; raises an exception if not inputs - any object

+## Fleet
+This class holds aggregate metrics for a fleet of cars
+### Fields
+- count - Total number of cars in the fleet
+- count_by_year - Count of number of cars by year of manufacture
+- total_purchase_price - Total purchase price of the cars in the fleet
+### Methods
+#### agg
+This method creates aggregated metrics for a fleet of cars input - list of Cars output - Fleet object usage - Fleet.agg(list)